VerifiedXBlockchain/VerifiedX-Docs/docs/integration/setup.md

 ![](media/cliMenu.png)

-The RBX CLI is recommended for most enterprise or third-party integrators as it runs headless and the most efficiently.
+The VFX CLI is recommended for most enterprise or third-party integrators as it runs headless and the most efficiently.

 The CLI is still rather robust and the main menu options are seen above, and more options can be discovered by typing /help and pressing enter.